📅 13 Apr 2025 • 📖 16 min read

 What is Vagus Nerve Stimulation (VNS)?

 Vagus Nerve Stimulation (VNS) is a medical method to stimulate the vagus.
-Surgeons implant a tiny pulse generator beneath the chest skin, which intermittently sends mild electric impulses to the brain via the vagus.
+A small device placed under the chest skin sends mild electric impulses to the brain via the vagus.

-It has been approved by the United States FDA for the treatment of two chronic conditions: epilepsy and autism.
-It has also been successfully used to treat depression unresponsive to usual therapies.
+- Approved by the FDA for the treatment of two chronic conditions: epilepsy and autism.

-VNS also appears to be a promising option for treatment-resistant anxiety disorders, including post-traumatic stress disorder (PTSD).
+- VNS also appears to be a promising option for treatment-resistant depression and anxiety disorders, including post-traumatic stress disorder (PTSD).

 Loewi’s Dream of Frogs – And Vagus